vijaybiradar/DevOps-AWS-Interview-QA/Real-Time Scenarios/Real-Time-1.md

 **Prerequisites:**

-An Amazon EKS cluster.
+1.An Amazon EKS cluster.
-Helm 3 installed on your local machine.
+2.Helm 3 installed on your local machine.
-A Route 53 hosted zone configured for your domain.
+3.A Route 53 hosted zone configured for your domain.

-Step-by-Step Guide:
+**Step-by-Step Guide:**

 **Step 1: Create a Security Group for Prometheus Grafana and Prometheus Node Exporter :**